-1. Possession, sale, use in any amount, distribution, or under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, unauthorized prescription drug or drug paraphernalia: Immediate suspension pending a disciplinary tribunal, and immediate referral to law enforcement officials.
+- 1. Possession, sale, attempted sale, use, distribution or under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, over the counter drug, unauthorized prescription drug or drug paraphernalia, alcoholic beverage or other intoxicant, or of any substance represented as drugs or alcohol. - Drugs Immediate suspension pending a disciplinary tribunal, and immediate referral to law enforcement officials.
 Distribution, attempted sale or sale of these substances requires suspension for the remainder of the semester in which the incident occurred, plus expulsion for one full semester.
-Participation in the system's early intervention program for student and parent (SUPER 1) is required for first-time category one offenders to re-enroll in the regular school program; attendance does not reduce the number of days of suspension.

-2. Possession, sale, attempted sale, use in any amount, distribution, or under the influence of an alcoholic beverage or other intoxicant: First offense: Immediate suspension, system's early intervention program for student and parent (SUPER 1), possible referral to disciplinary tribunal and/or referral to law enforcement officials.
+Participation in the system's early intervention program for student and parent (SUPER 1) is required for first-time category one offenders to reenroll in the regular school program; attendance does not reduce the number of days of suspension. - Alcohol First offense: Immediate suspension, system's early intervention program for student and parent (SUPER 1), possible referral to disciplinary tribunal and/or referral to law enforcement officials.
 The student and parent or guardian will be offered the opportunity to attend SUPER 1 in lieu of up to half the original suspension, not to exceed five (5) days.
-Second or subsequent offense: Mandatory referral to tribunal and/or referral to law enforcement officials.

-3. Possession, sale, attempted sale, use, or distribution of over-the-counter drugs or of substances represented as drugs or alcohol: Immediate suspension, system's early intervention program for student and parent (SUPER 1), possible referral to disciplinary tribunal and/or referral to law enforcement officials.
+Second or subsequent offense: Mandatory referral to tribunal and/or referral to law enforcement officials. - Over the Counter Drugs Immediate suspension, system's early intervention program for student and parent (SUPER 1), possible referral to disciplinary tribunal and/or referral to law enforcement officials.
 First time offenders may be offered the opportunity to attend SUPER 1 in lieu of up to half the original suspension, not to exceed five (5) days.